 Fig. 12.
 Selected KPIs from HTTP Transfer UL test

-Session Success Rate provides information about reliability of Internet accessfor mobile users.
-All operators presented stable and excellent results in Large & Small Cities.
+Session Success Rate provides information about reliability of Internet access for mobile users.
+All operators presented stable and excellent results in Large and Small cities.
 Roads remained the most challenging area for Uplink data Transfer, as terminals are constrained by transmit power limitations and distance to the base station.
-In this category, Telenor was ranked as the best operator, with small improvement in 2018, Vip mobile improved by 1.6 pp, but remained in second place and Telekom Srbija ranked as the last one despite the biggest improvement (2.5 pp).
-Success Rates on Roads confirm that limitations of Internetconnectivity remain recognizable to end users and should be improved further.
+In this category, Telekom Srbija was ranking as the best operator, and the only one with improvement to 2018 results.
+Telenor deteriorated by 3pp, but remained in second place, and Vip mobile ranked as the last one with the results degradation by 6pp.
+Success Rates on roads confirm that limitations of Internet connectivity remain recognizable to end users and should be improved further.

 Session Time & Average Data Rate are complimentary metrics which should be considered together, as they give indication about network flexibility in delivering instantaneous data rates.
-During this data test, effectiveness of TCP proxy / acceleration mechanisms is evaluated together with radio network performance.
-All operators made improvement for those metrics, best improvement being visible in case of Telekom Srbija, who ranked the best for session time, with very small advantage over Vip mobile.
+During this data test effectiveness of TCP proxy / acceleration mechanisms are evaluated together with radio network performance.
+All operators made improvement for those metrics in Large and Small Cities.
+Roads stayed as the most demanding areas where only Telekom Srbija and Vip mobile improved both metrics.

 Fig. 13.
 Selected KPIs from Browsing tests

-Live Page Session Success Rate presents the closest reflection of real life user perception of web browsing.
-During the 2018 benchmark, all operators showed almost identical performance in Large & Small Cities, with differences not recognizable to end user.
-On Roads, results differentiated, with Telenor ranking as the best, Vip mobile the second and Telekom Srbija third.
-While differences on Roads do not seem large, they would be recognizable by end users.
-Differences between 2017 and 2018 results can be attributed not only to the operators’ network performance, but also to the changes of live pages content and structure.
+Live Page Session Success Rate presents the closest reflection of user perception of web browsing.
+During 2019 benchmark, all operators showed almost identical performance in Large and Small cities, with differences not recognizable to end user.
+On the roads, results differentiated, with Telekom Srbija ranking as the best.
+Telenor and Vip mobile achieved lower success rates than in previous campaigns.
+While differences on the roads do not seem large, they would be recognizable by end users.
+Differences between 2018 and 2019 results can be attributed not only to the operators network performance, but also to the changes of live pages content and structure.

-Live Page Average Session Time differs between campaigns due to operators’ network improvement, as well as live page content and structure – similarly to Session Success Rate.
-All operators presented very similar performance, with Telekom Srbija being slightly better at every aggregation.
+Live Page Average Session Time differed between campaigns, due to operators network improvement, as well as live page content and structure – similarly to Session Success Rate.
+All operators presented very similar performance, with Telenor being slightly better at every aggregation.

 Fig. 14.
 Selected KPIs from YouTube tests